10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (What are your strengths?)

-This is the moment to sell yourself (within reason, of course!).
-When responding to this question, be confident (but don’t exaggerate) and state only the qualities (two or three will suffice) relevant to the job at hand.
-It will not suffice to simply list your strengths, however; you’ll need to provide some evidence (charts and graphs are not necessary; anecdotes will do the trick).
+This is the moment to sell yourself—within reason, of course!
+When responding to this question, be confident (but don’t exaggerate) and state only the qualities relevant to the job at hand (two or three will suffice).
+It won’t suffice to simply list your strengths, however; you’ll need to provide some evidence.

 Here’s an example: